-Apple Inc. (AAPL) needs to surpass earnings estimates by a wider margin than most of its peers in the Standard & Poor’s 500 Index to satisfy investors, if history is any guide.
+Apple Inc. (AAPL:US) needs to surpass earnings estimates by a wider margin than most of its peers in the Standard & Poor’s 500 Index to satisfy investors, if history is any guide.

 The CHART OF THE DAY shows the percentage gap between adjusted earnings per share at the maker of iPhones and iPads and analysts’ average projection in Bloomberg surveys for each calendar quarter since 2005.
 Apple uses a fiscal year that ends in September.